 The Pawnee Parent Teacher Organization (PTO) includes all parents, teachers and staff who work to enhance our students' learning experiences.
-Some PTO sponsored activities include the fall merchandise sales, Fall Carnival, Santa's Secret Shop, and Play Day.
-The PTO meets the first Tuesday of each month.
-If the first Tuesday of the month falls on a non-attendance day, then the PTO will meet on Tuesday of the following week.
+Some PTO sponsored activities include the fall merchandise sales, Winter Festival, Santa's Secret Shop, and Play Day.
+The PTO will meet monthly except for July and December.
 More information is located on the school's website.